The best Presidents' Day deals at Amazon

 One reviewer wrote that this was "a great addition to their home," adding: "I absolutely love this vacuum!
 I have had it for several months and have had no issues.
 I have a medium-sized dog who is very furry and the vacuum cleaner gets all the hair off the floor.
 I have hardwood floors with area rugs and throw rugs at the doors and the sweeper manages all the different areas and heights of rugs with no problems."

-Normally priced at $650, you can get this robot vacuum at Amazon for just $350, a savings of 46%.
+Normally priced at $650, you can get this robot vacuum at Amazon for just $465.

 The Shark Vertex Pro cordless stick vacuum has a 60-minute runtime and detaches from the brush head to be converted into a handheld vacuum.
 It has a self-cleaning brush roll, HEPA filtration, and, unlike some other cordless vacuum models, comes with a light to help you better see the dust piling up on your floors.